The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

 \subsubsection{Combining the Errors}

 In this section, we provide a unified bound combining the three sources mentioned above.
-It provides a finite sample result for the performance of random forests predicting unseen assortment. \begin{theorem} Suppose the DCM satisfies $c$-continuity and $l=1$ in Algorithm~\ref{alg:rf}. \begin{itemize} \item If we draw $\Big\lceil2^N \cdot \lceil\log_2 N\rceil \cdot \log N / (N-2)\Big\rceil$ assortments with replacement in the training data and each assortment $S'$ has at least $\lceil\frac{N^3 \cdot (|S'|+1)^2}{c_1^2(\log_2 N)^2}\rceil$ transactions, then the error of predicting an unseen assortment using Algorithm~\ref{alg:rf} is bounded by $(c+c_1) (\log_2 N) / N$ with probability no less than $1-1/N-1/(\lceil \log_2 N \rceil)!$; \item If $m=1$ (random splitting) and we draw $\lceil 2^N / N\rceil$ assortments with replacement and each assortment $S' $ has at least $\lceil\frac{N^2 \cdot (|S'|+1)}{ c_1^2(\log_2 N)^2}\rceil$ transactions for each assortment in the training data, then the expected error of predicting an unseen assortment using Algorithm~\ref{alg:rf} is bounded by $((c/2+c_1)(\log_2 N) + 1.455c)/ N$. \end{itemize} \end{theorem} Roughly speaking, when the number of assortments in the training data is $\tilde O(2^N/N)$ and the transactions of each assortment is $O(N^2)$, the estimation error of random forests is $\tilde O(1/N)$.
+It provides a finite sample result for the performance of random forests predicting unseen assortment.
+The error of prediction in the following theorem is defined as $\sum_{i \in [N]_+} \big|p(i, S) - \hat{p}(i, S)\big|$, where $S$ is the unseen assortment and $\hat{p}(i, S)$ is the estimated probability by random forests. \begin{theorem} \Copy{rev:thm2} {Suppose the DCM satisfies $c$-continuity and $\ell$ is the maximum number of distinct assortments in Algorithm~\ref{alg:rf}. $c_1 > 0$ is a constant. \begin{itemize} \item Suppose that $\ell \le c_0 \cdot \log_2 (N)$, where $c_0 \ge 1$ is a constant.
+If we draw $\Big\lceil2^{N+2} \cdot c_0 \cdot \lceil\log_2 N\rceil \cdot \log N / (N-2)\Big\rceil$ assortments with replacement in the training data and each assortment $S'$ has at least $\lceil\frac{N^3 \cdot (|S'|+1)^2}{c_1^2(\log_2 N)^2}\rceil$ transactions, then the error of predicting an unseen assortment using Algorithm~\ref{alg:rf} is bounded by $(c+c_1) (\log_2 N) / N$ with probability no less than $1-1/N-1/(\lceil \log_2 N \rceil)!$; \item If $m=1$ (random splitting) and we draw $\lceil 2^N / N\rceil$ assortments with replacement and each assortment $S' $ has at least $\lceil\frac{N^2 \cdot (|S'|+1)}{ c_1^2(\log_2 N)^2}\rceil$ transactions for each assortment in the training data, then the expected error of predicting an unseen assortment using Algorithm~\ref{alg:rf} is bounded by $\Big((c+c_1) \cdot \log_2 N + c \log_2 \ell + 2.56c\Big) / N$. \end{itemize}} \end{theorem} Roughly speaking, when the maximum number of distinct assortments in a leaf node is $O(\log N)$, the number of assortments in the training data is $\tilde O(2^N/N)$ and the transactions of each assortment is $O(N^2)$, the estimation error of random forests is $\tilde O(1/N)$.
+In Theorem \ref{thm:total_error}, we assume that only one assortment from the training data is used to predict an unseen assortment.
+However, if there are $\ell' \le \ell$ distinct assortments in the same leaf node, the error bound still holds, and the number of transactions required for each assortment $S'$ is reduced to $1/ \ell'$ of that required in Theorem \ref{thm:total_error}.
 Note that the result only provides an upper bound for the error and we have seen much better performance of random forests in practice.